 Cloudflare Web Analytics Dashboard

-This comparison article will focus on Cloudflare Web Analytics.
-We'll compare it to Simple Analytics on the following criteria:
+The article will focus on Cloudflare Web Analytics (the free standalone product).
+We’ll compare it to Simple Analytics on the most important criteria.

 The first and foremost difference between Cloudflare Web Analytics and Simple Analytics is the insights both tools provide.
 There is a stark difference in how both tools collect data and display features.